 If you’re already a Shoptimizer customer there’s no need to install any new plugins.
 Simply update to the latest version of Shoptimizer and CommerceKit and you should see the CommerceKit Product Gallery appear on your CommerceKit dashboard.

-While it’s still in Beta don’t let that stop you from testing it out on your production WooCommerce store.
 We’ve tested this CommerceKit module extensively in production and it works very well for most WooCommerce stores.
 There are a few caveats which are important to flag up front: